Princeton undergrads: We’re looking for summer research assistants!

 Mechanisms of Social Cognition

 The great strength—and challenge—of collaborations is that they combine the efforts of people with different minds.
-How do we learn about our collaborators and anticipate what they will do, given the limited time and cognitive resources available to us?
+How do we learn about our collaborators and anticipate what they will do?
+How do collaborations enable humans to surmount individual limitations by distributing tasks, information, and decisions over many minds?

 Competence & Division of Labor